-Based on the true story of Robert Elliott Burns, and with the help of this movie Burns (who was still on the run at the time this was made) was pardoned in 1945, and lived free until his death ten years later.
+Based on the true story of Robert Elliott Burns, and with the help of this movie Burns—who was still on the run at the time this was made—was freed in 1945, and lived free until his death ten years later.
 (Burns would later be the subject of a 1987 made-for-TV biopic called The Man Who Broke 1,000 Chains, in which he's played by Val Kilmer).

 This film contains the following tropes:

-- All Crimes Are Equal: Allen is staying the same amount of time, doing the same labor, and living in the same conditions as hardened murderers (most notably mentioned is a man who killed his mother, wife, and sister-in-law, which makes Allen reasonably unwilling to say he's only in for stealing five dollars at gunpoint).
+- All Crimes Are Equal: Allen is staying the same amount of time, doing the same labor, and living in the same conditions as hardened murderers.
+Most notably mentioned is a man who killed his wife, mother-in-law, and sister-in-law, which makes Allen reasonably unwilling to say he's only in for stealing five dollars at gunpoint.

 - Based on a True Story: The only two big differences are that in the film, Robert Burns was changed to James Allen, and in real life Burns stole the money on his own, he wasn't held at gunpoint.

 - Became Their Own Antithesis: James Allen made a life for himself in Chicago as a hard-working construction worker who would build bridges and eventually earn respect from the entire city... that same man would eventually disregard his morals and blow up a bridge with dynamite, literally burns those bridges to society and become an elusive fugitive with unknown whereabouts.

 - Caper Rationalization: Unlike the book's author, the protagonist in this adaptation is coerced at gunpoint into stealing the money, so as to not lose any sympathy with the audience through Moral Dissonance.

 - Chekhov's Gunman: Allen's buddy mentions that one of the prisoners is an expert with a sledgehammer, never missing his target.
 That's the guy that Allen gets to take whacks at the shackles around his legs.